 Jefferson spent seven years in Williamsburg, first pursuing a course of study at William and Mary from March 1760 until April 1762 and then reading law with George Wythe.
-During his two years at William and Mary, he studied primarily under Dr. William Small, which Jefferson felt was, "my great good fortune, and what probably fixed the destinies of my life."3 Jefferson went on to say that, "He, most happily for me, became soon attached to me & made me his daily companion when not engaged in the school; and from his conversation I got my first views of the expansion of science & of the system of things in which we are placed."4 Before Small returned to Europe in 1762, he arranged for Jefferson to read law under the direction of George Wythe.
+During his two years at William and Mary, he studied primarily under Dr. William Small, a tutelage that Jefferson described as, "my great good fortune, and what probably fixed the destinies of my life."4 Jefferson went on to say that, "He, most happily for me, became soon attached to me & made me his daily companion when not engaged in the school; and from his conversation I got my first views of the expansion of science & of the system of things in which we are placed."5 Before Small returned to Europe in 1762, he arranged for Jefferson to read law under the direction of George Wythe.
 Jefferson remained in Williamsburg under Wythe's guidance for the next five years and described this relationship in his Autobiography: "Mr. Wythe continued to be my faithful and beloved Mentor in youth, and my most affectionate friend through life.
-In 1767, he led me into the practice of the law at the bar of the General Court."5
+In 1767, he led me into the practice of the law at the bar of the General Court."6

 Jefferson's seven years of study at Williamsburg culminated in the practice of law but without any type of "degree" as might be granted today.
-In 1762, when Jefferson was completing his two-year course of study, William and Mary did grant degrees but the course of study leading toward a degree would have taken four to five years and been directed toward a career in the Anglican church or as a professor.
+In 1762, when Jefferson was completing his two-year course of study, William and Mary did grant degrees, but the course of study leading toward a degree took four to five years and was directed toward a career in the Anglican church or as a professor.
 The gentry of Virginia followed the English model in seeking what would be considered a "gentleman's education."
-The emphasis was upon an appropriate education, not a degree.6
+The emphasis was upon an appropriate education, not a degree.7

-Jefferson himself could have "tacked initials" to his name had he felt it important, as he was awarded three honorary degrees in his lifetime.
+Jefferson himself could have "tacked initials" to his name had he felt it important, as he was awarded four honorary degrees during his lifetime.